'We Came A Long Way': After Prison, A New Chance For A Dad And His Daughter

 For much of Abby Gagliardo's childhood, her dad had been in and out of jail and prison.
 "People would ask me, they'd be like, 'Oh, where's your dad?' " Abby recalls in a StoryCorps conversation recorded last year, when she was 16.

 She knew he was incarcerated, but she was never given a clear picture why.
-"I didn't understand any of it."
+"I didn't understand any of it," she says.

-When she was 6 years old, her dad Ralph Gagliardo, now 54, began serving time for larceny.
-Ralph was released in 2009, but continued to spend time in and out of prison.
-It's now been five years since his most recent release, but it wasn't until recently that Abby was able to piece together her dad's absence.
+When she was 6 years old, her dad, Ralph Gagliardo, now 54, began serving time for larceny.
+Ralph was released in 2009 but continued to spend time in and out of prison.
+It has now been five years since his most recent release, but it wasn't until recently that Abby was able to piece together her dad's absence.
 In 2016, she learned from her sister that he had been using drugs.

 "I was like, 'What are you talking about?
 My dad never did heroin,' " she says.
 "And she was like, 'Just ask him.' "